cloudberrydb/cloudberrydb-site/docs/sql-stmts/sql-stmt-alter-table.md

 **`ATTACH PARTITION partition_name { FOR VALUES partition_bound_spec | DEFAULT }`**

 This form of the *modern partitioning syntax* attaches an existing table (which might itself be partitioned) as a partition of the target table.
 The table can be attached as a partition for specific values using `FOR VALUES` or as a default partition by using `DEFAULT`.
 For each index in the target table, a corresponding one will be created in the attached table; or, if an equivalent index already exists, it will be attached to the target table's index, as if you had run `ALTER INDEX ATTACH PARTITION`.
-Note that if the existing table is a foreign table, Greenplum does not permit attaching the table as a partition of the target table if there are `UNIQUE` indexes on the target table.
+Note that if the existing table is a foreign table, Cloudberry does not permit attaching the table as a partition of the target table if there are `UNIQUE` indexes on the target table.
 (See also [CREATE FOREIGN TABLE](/docs/sql-stmts/sql-stmt-create-foreign-table.md).)

 A partition using `FOR VALUES` uses the same syntax for partition_bound_spec> as [CREATE TABLE](/docs/sql-stmts/sql-stmt-create-table.md).
 The partition bound specification must correspond to the partitioning strategy and partition key of the target table.
 The table to be attached must have all the same columns as the target table and no more; moreover, the column types must also match.
 Also, it must have all of the `NOT NULL` and `CHECK` constraints of the target table.
 Currently `FOREIGN KEY` constraints are not considered. `UNIQUE` and `PRIMARY KEY` constraints from the parent table will be created in the partition, if they don't already exist.
 If any of the `CHECK` constraints of the table being attached are marked `NO INHERIT`, the command will fail; such constraints must be recreated without the `NO INHERIT` clause.